Calvin Pace

-Calvin Lamar Pace (born October 28, 1980) is a former American football outside linebacker of the National Football League.
-He was drafted by the Arizona Cardinals in the first round (18th overall) in the 2003 NFL Draft.
-He played college football at Wake Forest.
+Calvin Lamar Pace (born October 28, 1980) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He was selected by the Arizona Cardinals in the first round (18th overall) in the 2003 NFL draft.
+He played college football for the Wake Forest Demon Deacons.

-Early years
+Early life

-Pace attended Lithia Springs High School in Lithia Springs, Georgia from 1994 to 1998.
+Pace attended Lithia Springs High School in Lithia Springs, Georgia, from 1994 to 1998.

 College career

-Freshman (1999)

-In 1999, Pace played in seven games, and ranked 27th on the team in tackles.
+As a freshman in 1999, Pace played in seven games, and ranked 27th on the team in tackles.
 For the season he recorded four tackles, two for a loss, two sacks and one pass deflected.

-Sophomore (2000)

 In 2000, Pace finished fifth on the team with 50 tackles (33 solo), including 12 tackles for a loss and nine sacks.

-Junior (2001)

 In 2001, Pace finished sixth on the team recording 62 tackles (36 solo), including 18 tackles for loss and 10 sacks.
 He recorded one pass deflected and 11 quarterback hurries.

-Senior (2002)

 In 2002, Pace finished third on the team with 73 tackles (43 solo), including 22 tackles for a loss and eight sacks.
 He recorded six passes deflected and four quarterback hurries.

 While at Wake Forest, Pace was a two-time Second-team All-ACC selection and finished his college career with 189 tackles, 29 sacks, five forced fumbles, and a fumble recovery.